 Hermit States: The Digitally Invisible

-North Korea: 329 Domains for 26 Million People
+North Korea: 329 Hostnames for 26 Million People

-North Korea's .kp namespace is the smallest functional ccTLD on Earth.
+North Korea's .kp namespace is the smallest functional national ccTLD in our dataset.
 It was delegated in 2007 — 17 years after China's .cn and 22 years after the UK's .uk — and has never been open to public registration.

 |---|---|---|

-More than half of North Korea's 329 entries are not real services — they are DNS probe artifacts.
-Entries like all.countries.kp, famfamfam-flags.kp (a reference to the famfamfam flag icon set), and flag.kp appear in our dataset because DNS resolvers worldwide test these hostnames as part of country enumeration.
-The actual functioning .kp internet is closer to 135 entries — roughly the number of domains you would find on a single shared hosting server.
+More than half of North Korea's 329 entries appear to be DNS probe artifacts rather than real services.
+Names like all.countries.kp, famfamfam-flags.kp (a reference to the famfamfam flag icon set), and flag.kp recur in our dataset because resolvers worldwide test these hostnames during country enumeration.
+The functioning .kp internet is closer to 135 names — roughly what you would find on a single shared hosting server.
+Our crawl resolved 177 of the 329 (53.8%), consistent with a namespace where the live half is mail and government infrastructure and the dark half is probe debris.

-North Korea operates two parallel networks: the global internet, accessible to a few hundred officials and foreign residents through Star JV's connection to China Netcom, and Kwangmyong, a domestic-only intranet with an estimated 1,000-5,000 websites that are invisible to external crawlers.
-Our 329 entries capture only the surface — the handful of sites that North Korea chooses to make visible to the world.
+North Korea operates two parallel networks: the global internet, accessible to a few hundred officials and foreign residents through Star JV's link to China Netcom, and Kwangmyong, a domestic-only intranet with an estimated 1,000–5,000 sites invisible to external crawlers.
+Our 329 entries capture only the surface North Korea chooses to expose.

 Eritrea is North Korea's closest peer — not geographically but digitally.
-The country has been under one-party rule since independence in 1993, ranks last on the Reporters Without Borders Press Freedom Index, and has an internet penetration rate below 7%.
+The country has been under one-party rule since independence in 1993, ranks near the bottom of the Reporters Without Borders Press Freedom Index, and has an internet penetration rate below 7%.

 |---|---|---|